tsunami643/blog/_posts/2018-06-30-ti8-team-guide.md

 And not win.

-**How to sound smart talking about VG** "I saw LaNm in the bathroom.
-It's true."
+**How to sound smart talking about VG** How does one even talk about Vici Gaming to begin with?
+To investigate, I sifted through roughly ten different VG match discussion threads on reddit in the past few months and found only *one* person with Vici Gaming flair in any of them.
+You are a lost soul, /u/OPQOP, but I hope you find happiness as a VG fan.

 **What would success look like?** Fenrir and LaNm doing well enough that they don't 'retire' after TI8.